linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Given that these analyst estimates are expectations, what does this tell you?
 One possibility is that analysts consistently underestimate earnings and never learn from their mistakes.
 While this is a possibility, it seems extremely unlikely to persist over an entire decade.
 The other is that technology firms particularly have far more discretion in how they measure and report earnings and are using this discretion to beat estimates.
 In particular, the treatment of research expenses as operating expenses gives these firms an advantage when it comes to managing earnings.

 Does managing earnings really increase a firm's stock price?
 It might be possible to beat analysts quarter after quarter, but are markets as gullible?
 They are not, and the advent of so-called whispered earnings estimates is in reaction to the consistent delivery of earnings that are above expectations.
 What are whispered earnings?
 Whispered earnings are implicit earnings estimates that firms have to beat to surprise the market, and these estimates are usually a few cents higher than analyst estimates.
-For instance, on April 10, 1997, Intel reported earnings per share of  $2.10 per share, higher than analyst estimates of$ 2.06 per share, but saw its stock price drop 5 points because the whispered earnings estimate had been 2.15.
+For instance, on April 10, 1997, Intel reported earnings per share of  \$2.10 per share, higher than analyst estimates of\$ 2.06 per share, but saw its stock price drop 5 points because the whispered earnings estimate had been 2.15.
 In other words, markets had built into expectations the amount by which Intel had beaten earnings estimates historically.

 Why Do Firms Manage Earnings?
 Firms generally manage earnings because they believe that they will be rewarded by markets for delivering earnings that are smoother and come in consistently above analyst estimates.
 As evidence, they point to the success of firms like Microsoft and Intel, and the brutal punishment meted out for firms that do not meet expectations.